The submission must adhere to all PeerJ Chemistry journals policies (see: 'Journal Policies').

 The conclusions should be appropriately stated, should be connected to the original question investigated, and should be limited to those supported by the results.
 In particular, claims of a causative relationship should be supported by a well-controlled experimental intervention.
 Correlation is not causation.

-Decisions are not made based on any subjective determination of impact, degree of advance, novelty, being of interest to only a niche audience, etc.
+Decisions are not made based on any subjective determination of impact, degree of advance, novelty or being of interest to only a niche audience.
+We will also consider studies with null findings.

 Additional review criteria for literature review articles: